Futures studies: Alternative possible futures

-Many corporations use futurists as part of their risk management strategy, for horizon scanning and emerging issues analysis, and to identify wild cards—low probability, potentially high-impact risks.
+However, alternative possible futures loose credibility, should they be entirely utopian or dystopian.
+One of those stages involves the study of emerging issues, such as megatrends, trends and weak signals.
+Megatrends are major long-term phenomena that change slowly, are often interlinked and cannot be transformed in an instant.
+Many corporations use futurists as part of their risk management strategy, for horizon scanning and emerging issues analysis, and to identify wild cards.
 Understanding a range of possibilities can enhance the recognition of opportunities and threats.
 Every successful and unsuccessful business engages in futuring to some degree—for example in research and development, innovation and market research, anticipating competitor behavior and so on.
-Role-playing is another way that possible futures can be collectively explored, as in the research larp Civilisation's Waiting Room.
+Role-playing is another way that possible futures can be collectively explored, as in the research lab Civilization's Waiting Room.